-In addition to Formal Complaints under the Policy regarding Prohibited Conduct, anyone can file a complaint under the University's Human Resources Policy prohibiting sexual harassment (HR0280).
+In addition to Formal Complaints under the Policy regarding Prohibited Conduct, anyone can file a complaint under the University's Human Resources Policy prohibiting sexual harassment (HR0280): https://policy.tennessee.edu/policy/hr0280-sexual-harassment-other-discriminatory-harassment/.
 HR0280 prohibits sexual harassment (and other discrimination) in employment.
 The requirements for investigating and resolving a matter under HR0280 differ from the requirements under this policy, and the University may be obligated to investigate an allegation of harassment under HR0280 regardless of whether a Formal Complaint is filed.
 Employees wishing to file a complaint under HR0280 must do so within 300 days of the alleged violation.